 The second historical theory centers around another member of the Joyce family.
 Margaret Joyce married a Spanish merchant who traded with the people of Galway.
 When he died and left her his fortune she returned home from Spain.
 She married the Mayor of Galway, Oliver Og French.

-She spent her fortune building bridges around Galway.
+She spent her fortune building bridges around Galway, which was very important for this coastal town.
 The first Claddagh ring was supposedly dropped by an eagle into her lap, as a reward for her generosity.

 The third and final theory tells the tale of a Spanish prince who fell in love with a young girl from the Claddagh village after the Spanish Armada went adrift off the coast of Ireland in 1588.